-See PFMI Principle 5, key considerations 2 and 3.
+&lt;sup>5 See PFMI Principle 5, key considerations 2 and 3.

-- 1) requirements for calculating haircuts; and - 2) requirements for testing the adequacy of haircuts and overall collateral accepted. - 4) An FMI should apply stable and conservative haircuts that are calibrated against stressed market conditions.
+An FMI should apply stable and conservative haircuts that are calibrated against stressed market conditions.
 When the same haircut is applied to a group of securities, it should be sufficient to cover the riskiest security within the group.
 Haircuts should reflect both the specific risks of the collateral accepted and the general risks of an FMI's collateral policy.